Skip to content

 Exceptions

-The definition of an ‘Australian employee’ does not extend to individuals where they are employed by an ‘Australian employer’ who is overseas and engaged outside Australia to perform duties outside Australia.
+In saying that, the definition of an ‘Australian employee’ does not extend to individuals who are employed by an ‘Australian employer’ who is overseas and engaged outside Australia to perform duties outside Australia.

 Therefore, some things to consider regarding the meaning of ‘engaged’ is whether: